vitaminwater/Daryl/README.md

 # Daryl

-Daryl allows to take note from the terminal byte typing `daryl This is noted I can forget it and go on`.
+Daryl allows to take note from the terminal by typing `daryl This is noted I can forget it and go on`.

 # TODO list apps suck